DavidPollack43/Tip-Off-Teams/README.md

 The project aims to provide an interactive and visually compelling overview of NBA team starting lineups for the 2023-2024 season.
 Users will be initially presented with a clean and well-arranged landing page showcasing the logos of all NBA teams.
 Upon selecting a team logo, they'll be transitioned smoothly to a dedicated team page.
 This page will be segmented into five distinct sections, each representing a starter from the basketball team.
 Within these sections, a semi-transparent/faded image of the player will be presented, with the player's stats cleanly overlaying or displayed beside the image.

-Below is the MVP (minmal viable product) that I would be satisfied and proud of for my first JS project in this course.
+Above is the MVP (minmal viable product) that I would be satisfied and proud of for my first JS project in this course.
 If I am able to be ahead of schedule on the project, then I would add more features.
 These features could include:

 * Team Stats on each page.
 These stats could also be compared to every other team in the NBA.
 * A short blurb by me about each team’s previous season and expectations for next season.